zuplo-oss/.github/profile/README.md

 Get started at https://zuplo.com/docs/overview

 ## Zuplo Open Source
-This Github Organization is used for the purpose os sponsoring Github open source projects.
+This Github organization is used for the purpose of sponsoring Github open source projects.

 Zuplo's primary Github account is [@zuplo](https://github.com/zuplo)